 PRESS TRIP – Stepping off the bus, I imagined numerous others doing something similar upon arrival for centuries.
 I suspect they were able to leave their horse and carriages a lot closer to the entrance of Rundale Palace, but the sentiment is the same.
 A thick blanket of fog covered everything around on this crisp and rainy morning.
 The palace emerged from the mist as we approached.
-Expecting a fancy country manor, the enchanting palace shrouded in the fog before me was totally unexpected.
+Expecting a fancy country manor, the enchanting palace shrouded in the fog before me was unexpected.

 Built for the Duke of Courland as a summer residence, Rundale is an outstanding example of Baroque architecture.
 It’s also one of Latvia’s grandest palaces.
 Located in the Latvian countryside, the palace’s yellow façade makes a striking contrast against the vast plains surrounding it.
-Dubbed as the Versailles of Latvia, the palace and its surrounding gardens definitely live up to the moniker.
+Dubbed the Versailles of Latvia, the palace and its surrounding gardens live up to the moniker.

 What was the Duchy of Courland?

 The Duchy of Courland (originally named Duchy of Courland and Semigallia) existed from 1561 until 1795.
 Created after the fall and disbandment of the German order of Livonian Knights, it was a vassal state of Poland’s king.
 The last Master of the Livonian Order, Gotthard Kettler, became the first Duke of Courland while other members of the order formed its nobility.